What It Does

 |---|---|

-| ⌥⌘V | Open clipboard browser (global hotkey) |
+| commandoptionV | Open clipboard browser (global hotkey) |

 | ← / → | Browse older / newer items |

-| Return | Paste selected item |
+| return | Paste selected item |

-| Shift+Return | Paste and match style |
+| shift+return | Paste and match style |

-| Escape | Dismiss browser |
+| escape | Dismiss browser |

 The global hotkey is configurable in Settings.